 A Provençal town between Cavaillon and Carpentras, this is the place to visit for antiquing.
 There are heaps of antique stores (around 300), including a big cluster of them near the railway station.

-A beautiful hilltop village in Provence, and one of the oldest – founded in the ninth century.
-It is known as Le Bijou de la Côte d’Azur (The Jewel of the Côte d’Azur).
-The French painter Marc Chagall made the village his home for 20 years, and here he painted wonderfully warm pictures that pay homage to love, some of which can be viewed at La Fondation Maeght, 623 Chemin des Gardettes.
+This is a beautiful hilltop village in Provence, and one of the oldest – founded in the 9th century.
+It is known as 'Le bijou de la Côte d’Azur' ('The jewel of the Côte d’Azur').
+The French painter Marc Chagall made the village his home for 20 years, and here he painted wonderfully warm pictures – some of which can be viewed at La Fondation Maeght, 623 Chemin des Gardettes.

-My husband and I pack a picnic and sit beneath the trees, eating baguette, Beaufort (a strong hard cheese) and terrine de lapin – a speciality of our local butcher – and dream the afternoon away.
+My husband and I pack a picnic and sit beneath the trees, eating baguette, beaufort (a strong hard cheese) and terrine de lapin – a speciality of our local butcher – and dream the afternoon away.

-With delicious French cuisine, fresh ingredients and a beautiful location, La Bouillabaisse is a restaurant worth visiting.
+With delicious cuisine, fresh ingredients and a beautiful location, La Bouillabaisse is a restaurant worth visiting.
 Set on the beach on the main route into St Tropez, the terrace affords a lovely view of the Bay.
-The secret of this place is (you may have guessed by its name) the bouillabaisse – the best in France.
+The secret of this place is (you may have guessed by its name) the bouillabaisse – it's the best in France.

 This soup, made of seven different types of fish and shellfish, is nothing more than a pot-au-feu gone maritime.
-Originally a speciality of Marseilles it is now offered all over France, and each town, each restaurant has its own version of the recipe.
+Originally a speciality of Marseilles it is now offered all over France – and each town, each restaurant, has its own version of the recipe.

-When I was a young girl, growing up in Africa, my family would host a party for 70 guests twice a year, and my father would always cook his signature dish for the occasion: bouillabaisse.
+When I was a young girl growing up in Africa, my family would host a party for 70 guests twice a year, and my father would always cook his signature dish for the occasion: bouillabaisse.
 It was simply all it could be – all it should be!
 I have spent the rest of my life ordering bouillabaisse in restaurants so I can compare it to my father’s.
 The closest I have ever come to tasting a dish as good as his is at La Bouillabaisse.
 I come to the restaurant at least once a year now, and am never disappointed.